 A seiche is a sloshing of water in an enclosed or restricted water body, such as a basin, river, or lake, that is caused by earthquake motion.
 The sloshing can occur for a few minutes or several hours.
 No bodies of water that are large enough for destructive seiche action to occur are located either within or adjacent to the planning area.

 Source: Nilsen 1972

 Figure 2-5.
-Landslides in the Alameda County Portion of the Planning Area summarizes relevant general characteristics of these soils.
+Landslides in the Alameda County Portion of the Planning Area

 Soils